billstclair/elm-port-funnel/example/README.md

 ## Running the Examples

-This directory contains three top-level applications:
+This directory contains three top-level Elm program files:

-1. `Main.elm` is the full-fledged example, running at [billstclair.github.io/elm-port-funnel](https://billstclair.github.io/elm-port-funnel/).
+1. `Main.elm` is an example, running at [billstclair.github.io/elm-port-funnel](https://billstclair.github.io/elm-port-funnel/).
 It shows port detection and simulators for using two modules (`PortFunnel.Echo` and `PortFunnel.AddXY`) through one port pair.

-2. `boilerplate.elm` simplifies `Main.elm` by removing the `AddXY` module, and switching to a minimal UI (instead of my first rough trial at using [mdgriffith/elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest)).
+   It contains a short "boilerplate" section at the top, referencing functions in the `PortFunnels` module.

-3. `simple.elm` is a bare-bones example, showing how to talk through ports to the `Echo` module, but with no simulator support.
-It's the easiest of the three to understand.
+2. `PortFunnels.elm` is a file for you to copy into your application and modify so that it uses all the port funnel modules you need.
+It should be pretty obvious how to do that.
+It also contains the `port` definitions for the two ports used to communicate with the JavaScript code.

 You may run the examples in `elm reactor`, using simulated ports or compile them into the `site` directory, to use the real ports.
 To run in reactor:

     $ git clone https://github.com/billstclair/elm-port-funnel
-    $ cd elm-port-funnel
+    $ cd elm-port-funnel/example
     $ elm reactor

 Then aim your web browser at http://localhost:8000/Main.elm, http://localhost:8000/boilerplate.elm, or http://localhost:8000/simple.elm (this one won't do anything in reactor, since it doesn't support simulation).